NishikiChisato/Lua-notes/notes/hashtable.md

   /* resize the table to new computed sizes */ luaH_resize(L, t, asize, totaluse - na);
 }
 ```

-This function calculate the ceil of log2 of key and add value with corresponding index in `nums` array.
+This function calculates the ceiling of `log2` of a key and adds the value to the corresponding index in the `nums` array.

 ```c
 static int countint (lua_Integer key, unsigned int *nums) {